 There’s no need to do the spring cleaning.
 No one will notice those freshly dusted cornices or ironed kitchen towels.
 What really matters is the overall impression so concentrate on those rooms the guests will actually see!
 Make sure they are nice and tidy and add the odd festive touch.

 Are you expecting a truckload of guests and are you worried as to what your floor will look like afterwards?
 There’s no need: all Quick-Step floors are scratch-resistant and easy to clean.
-For your own peace of mind, you can place a clean mat or floor cloth at the entrances and exits to keep out most of the dirt and moisture.
+Need some tips & tricks?
+Have a look at our cleaning tips for vinyl, laminate and hardwood floors.